The 15 Best Places to Visit in Costa Rica in 2023

 Biodiverse and beach-fringed Costa Rica has to be one of the most adventure-rich locations on the planet.
 Spanning a whole cut-out of Central America, the country ranges from the aquamarine lagoons of the Caribbean Sea to the frothing waves of the Pacific Ocean.
 Read on to see my choices for some of the best places to visit in Costa Rica.

-From soaring volcanoes that sprout through the clouds, primeval rainforests inhabited by howler monkeys and golden frogs, and roaring waterfalls that look like something plucked out of Shangri La, there is something here for yogis, for hikers, for surfers, for wildlife lovers and more.
+From soaring volcanoes that sprout through the clouds, primeval rainforests inhabited by howler monkeys and golden frogs, and roaring waterfalls that look like something plucked out of Shangri La, there is something here for yogis, hikers, surfers, wildlife lovers, and more.

-This guide to the 15 Best Places to Visit in Costa Rica will only scratch the surface of this enthralling nation.
-It hops from the lush Monteverde cloud forests to the wave-washed shores of Guanacaste province, and includes the buzzing capital of San José along with long-lost island groups that you can only get to by boat.
-Enjoy…
+This guide to the 19 Best Places to Visit in Costa Rica will only scratch the surface of this enthralling nation.
+It hops from the wave-washed shores of Guanacaste province to the lush Monteverde cloud forests, and includes the buzzing capital of San José along with long-lost island groups that you can only get to by boat.

 Accommodations in these parts are usually eco-friendly in the extreme.
 We’re talking places like the Monteverde Cloud Forest Lodge, a series of timber-built cabanas with decks that gaze out over the strangler trees and flowerbeds close to the backpacker hub of Santa Elena.
 From there, you can also plan adrenaline-filled jaunts through the greater region, from whitewater rafting to canyoneering to horseback outings.